ROMANS CHAPTER 1

 The meaning of the word 'first' (prOton) is seen in verse 8 of our chapter: 'First, I thank my God through Jesus Christ for you all.'
 That is, thanksgiving to God was the first thing Paul wrote to the Romans in this Epistle.
 Then he proceeds to other things.
 It is an order of sequence; just as the gospel came 'first' to the Jew and then to the Greek, and now, since the 'no difference' fact, is proclaimed to all indiscriminately, Jews and Greeks."

 (v.
-17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous will live [out the length of their lives] by faith.' "
+17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous by faith will live.' "

 (v.
 16) "For I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile. (v.
-17 NKJV) For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous will live [out the length of their lives] by faith.' " =
+17 NKJV) For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous by faith will live.' " =

 Notice that the gospel stipulates that everyone who believes receives salvation unto eternal life, (v.
 16), wherein a perfect righteousness from God, not based on anything man does is revealed.
 Such a righteousness being from God is necessarily a perfect righteousness, completely without sin which evidently is imputed to the one who believes and receives salvation.
 A moment of faith alone in the gospel, (Jesus Christ), is in view.
 Continuous faith and faithfulness is not.